Chart Color Schemes

 Infrastructure

-Penrith has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Penrith has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified 35 projects likely impacting the region.
-Notable initiatives include Nepean Hospital Redevelopment, Mayfair Penrith, Penrith Stadium Redevelopment, and Penrith RSL Club Extension.
-The following list details those projected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 35 projects that could impact the area.
+Key projects include Nepean Hospital Redevelopment, Mayfair Penrith, Penrith Stadium Redevelopment, and Jordan Springs Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.